Fire and Burning Information

 Camp and Cooking Fires

-Camping and cooking fires are NOT PERMITTED in any Shire reserves, beaches, caravan parks, holiday properties, vacant land or roadside parking pays.
+Camping and cooking fires are NOT PERMITTED in any Shire reserves, beaches, caravan parks, holiday properties, vacant land or roadside parking bays.

 For residents of the Shire, camping and cooking fires are permitted on private property subject to the following strict conditions: